Sluthsaber95/sainsbury-fetch/README.md

 The GUI will consist of 3 separate tests, I recommend just running all of them at once they should take under 3 minutes.

-Unfortunately not all the tests here have been completed - in this case asset__spec--images, as for some reason on pageload/renders on Cypress doesn't show the asset loading pro
+Unfortunately not all the tests here have been completed - in this case asset__spec--image

-On the other hand the application loads the asset on route /asset/:id fine
+For some reason on pageload/renders on Cypress doesn't show the asset loading up properly.
+On the other hand the application loads the asset on route /asset/:id fine - need to shoot the Cypress team on Twitter on whether I'm using the tool correctly or if there is a potential bug in the tooling.

 <br/>

 ## Build Project